 Why Washburn for your MCJ?

-If you want to teach at the community college level, teach in a training academy, or advance to doctoral education, this program will prepare you well.
-Your courses will emphasize theory application and research related to modern law enforcement, court, and corrections practices.
+If your goals include teaching at the community college level, instructing at a training academy, or pursuing doctoral studies, the MCJ program will prepare you for success.
+Courses emphasize theory application and research in modern law enforcement, courts, and corrections, equipping you with the critical knowledge to navigate today’s evolving criminal justice landscape.

 5 reasons the Washburn University Master of Criminal Justice program is right for you: